Aer Lingus UK: History

 On 8 July 2021, Aer Lingus UK was granted its air operator's certificate (AOC) by the UK CAA.
 The airline also submitted its AOC to the USDOT for the approval of its application.
 In the days prior to receiving its AOC, the airline officially transferred one Airbus A330-300 from parent company Aer Lingus, with the transfer of one Airbus A321LR and a further Airbus A330-300 following.
 On 25 August 2021, the airline's services to the United States were again postponed to December 2021 as a result of the continued delay of UK-US border restrictions being lifted.
-Bridgetown services were unaffected resulting in operations commencing with three weekly flights to Bridgetown on 20 October 2021.

-Operations between Manchester and the United States commenced on 1 December 2021 with the introduction of a year round daily service to New York-JFK.
-This was followed by the introduction of four weekly flights to Orlando International Airport on 11 December 2021.
-Frequency of services between Manchester and Orlando increases to daily during the Summer season in the absence of services to Bridgetown (May-October inclusive).

-The decision was later made to not commence operations between Manchester and Boston Logan in the summer of 2022.
-This was due to aircraft availability as a decision was made to resume operations between Boston Logan and New York-JFK from Shannon Airport after initially closing the base.
-This meant only one of the planned two Airbus A321-253LR aircraft could be provided to the UK fleet.
+The airline's services to Barbados were unaffected, which launched on 20 October 2021 as planned.
+While the airline's routes to New York JFK and Orlando launched in December 2021, plans for the airline's Boston services were dropped.

+In September 2022, Aer Lingus UK was the first airline to operate a flight into the then new Terminal C at Orlando International Airport.

-In October 2022, it was announced that Aer Lingus operations between Belfast City and London Heathrow would transfer to Aer Lingus UK due to Brexit related requirements that a European carrier could no longer fly domestic routes within the United Kingdom.
-These flights are operated by British Airways under Wet-Lease terms using the Aer Lingus UK flight numbers and callsigns.
-This currently does not affect the operations carried out by Emerald Airlines from Belfast City as an agreement is currently in place between the UK CAA, British Airways and themselves prior to Emerald Airlines securing a UK AOC.
+In October 2022, it was announced that Aer Lingus' operations between Belfast City and London Heathrow would transfer to Aer Lingus UK due to Brexit related requirements that a European Union carrier could no longer fly domestic routes within the United Kingdom.
+These flights were operated by British Airways under wet-lease terms using the Aer Lingus UK flight numbers and callsigns.
+British Airways would later take over full operation of the route from Aer Lingus UK.
+Also in October 2022, Aer Lingus UK announced that its Manchester-New York JFK service would be operated by the Airbus A330-300 instead of the Airbus A321LR from April 2023.
+Subsequently, increasing capacity on this route, the returning of a second A330-300 to the UK fleet and the return of the A321LR to its Irish parent.